pnposch/blog/README.md

 [![Deploy Astro site to Pages](https://github.com/pnposch/blog/actions/workflows/astro.yml/badge.svg)](https://github.com/pnposch/blog/actions/workflows/astro.yml)

 # My Blog Repo
-Simply my blog where i keep stuff, actually this is part 1 of the repo, the actual stuff is linked.
+Simply my blog where i keep stuff, actually this is part 1 of the repo, the actual stuff is linked via the github action.
-I use github pages to build this repo and deploy the website and use github actions on the linked repo to push changes to here.

 If you plan to use this for your own setup, ensure appropriate changes to the workflow.